wxcctechsummit/holcct2100/labslive/lab2.md

 # 3. Configure the User Profile

 ## 3.1 Change Notifications setting and volume
-1. Scroll down to User Settings
+1. Scroll down to **_User Settings_**
-2. Click on Notification Settings
+2. Click on **_Notification Settings_**
-3. Toggle any of the 3 options to enable or disable different notifications
+3. **Toggle** any of the 3 options to **enable or disable** different notifications
-4. Move the Sound Volume
+4. Move the **Sound Volume** toggle bar
 5. You'll test this in the next lab.
 6. Check this when you receive a notification

 ## 3.2 Switch to Dark Mode
-1. Go again under User Settings
+1. Go again under **_User Settings_**
-2. Toggle the Switch to Dark Mode button to enable or disable it
+2. Toggle the **_Switch to Dark Mode_** button to enable or disable it

 ## 3.3 See the list of the keyboard shortcuts
-1. Scroll down to Help
+1. Scroll down to **_Help_**
-2. Click on Keyboard Shortcuts or press Ctrl+Alt+F
+2. Click on **_Keyboard Shortcuts_** or press **Ctrl+Alt+F**
 3. See the list of the keyboard shortcuts
-4. Find the combination to make the Agent status 'Available'
+4. Find the combination to make the Agent status **_'Available'_**

 ## 3.4 Download Error Report
-1. Scroll down to Help
+1. Scroll down to **_Help_**
-2. Click on Keyboard Shortcuts or press Ctrl+Shift+2
+2. Click on **_Keyboard Shortcuts_** or press **Ctrl+Shift+2**
-3. Find the error reports in your machine
+3. Find the downloaded **error reports** file in your machine

 # 4. Custom Desktop Layout

+## 4.1 Download default desktop Layout
+1. Login to https://portal.wxcc-us1.cisco.com/ with admin credentials​
+2. Navigate to Provisioning –> Desktop Layout​
+3. Click on ellipses (…) of Global Layout to edit ​
+4. Now click on edit
+5. Click on download button to download the Default Desktop Layout.json file

+## 4.2 Customize default desktop layout with logo and title
-* Open the layout JSON file in any text editor e.g.
+1. Open the Default Layout JSON in any text editor (e.g. Notepad or Sublime text)​
-* Notepad or Sublime text.(be careful copying from PowerPoint  might add unwanted spaces/characters... causing the JSON to * * fail on load) use an online [JSON formatter](https://jsonformatter.org/) to clean up if need be.​
-* Modify the header section as mentioned in video
-* Modify the navigation section as mentioned below​
+2. Modify the appTitle key value with your company name in order to change Agent Desktop tittle
+3. Modify the logo key value with your company logo URL or use this CiscoLive logo url: https://ayankovs-ccp-s3.s3.eu-west-3.amazonaws.com/CiscoLiveLogo.jpg
-* “Save As” the JSON file with a unique preferable nam
+4. Save As” the JSON file with a distinguishable name

+## 4.3 Upload the custom desktop layout
+1. Go again to Desktop Layout module in Tenant Portal
+2. Click on 'New Layout'
+3. Provide any preferable name and description
+4. Click on Team textbox the already configured Team2_wxcclab alternative Team
+5. Click Upload button to upload the modified JSON file​
+6. Click Save button to apply the layout.

+## 4.4 Change the agent team and verify the customized desktop layout
+1. Go to the Teams module, modify your team and put the new Desktop Layout
+2. Again in the Agent Desktop, open the User Profile and click on the arrow '>' to change the team of the agent
+3. Save Team Selection

+## 4.5 Restore Default Desktop Layout
+1. Click on Restore Default Layout